 After deciding that an EAP program is right for you, make sure that you research your school’s EAP program.
 A good EAP program should have the following:

-- A clearly defined curriculum that leaves room for adjustment so that it meets the needs of individual students.
+- Clearly defined curriculum that leaves room for adjustment so that it meets the needs of individual students

 - Emphasis on academic vocabulary